-Upon its release, a movie about a rock star-surgeon-physicist-adventurer battling aliens from the 8th dimension, for some inconceivable reason, didn’t find an audience.
-Of course, that’s a joke: the rather insane film The Adventures of Buckaroo Banzai Across the 8th Dimension is a film with a built-in limited appeal.
+Upon its release, a movie about a rock star-surgeon-physicist-adventurer battling aliens from the 8th dimension, was a gigantic hit.
+Of course, that’s a lie: the rather insane film The Adventures of Buckaroo Banzai Across the 8th Dimension is a film with an extremely narrow built-in appeal.

 But its approach to sci-fi–creating an outrageous protagonist that lives an overblown life of fame and celebrity that includes his popularity as a comic book hero, an army of civilian volunteers to his eccentric cause known as the Blue Blazer Irregulars, ridiculous alien villains with names like John Bigboote, and a band/adventure team known as The Hong Kong Cavaliers whose members have code names like Perfect Tommy and New Jersey–predates the now-popular postmodern genre-bending, reference-heavy trends that dominate the genre.
 The Adventures of Buckaroo Banzai could be considered the grandfather to the style of sci-fi comedy that Rick & Morty, Guardians of the Galaxy, and the Marvel cinematic universe in general enjoy today.

 But the sort of knowing, self-referential genre savvy that Buckaroo Banzai plays with was uncharted territory as it sailed into theaters in August, 1984, and it was certainly unwelcome to audiences who preferred the opening of Red Dawn, the anti-commie all-American movie about a ragtag group of teenagers who nobly fight an invasion of the Red Menace off in Midwestern USA, that weekend over the genius brain surgeon rock star who saves the world from alien invasion.